My first fish of 2019

 I decided to start at a spot where we have had some action over the past year but haven't been able to fish recently because of the higher water levels.
 The spot is a deep channel with a fallen tree and some brush on the opposite bank.
 The fish like to hug the middle of the channel and most likely take advantage of the current bringing their prey to them.
 I was literally 15 yards down river from where I caught my first Musky last August.

 Our Musky and Pike fishing fishing trips will take place on several different waterways located in Western Pa.
 These trips are geared towards the "hard core" serious fly angler who can handle the physical rigors not to mention the mental toughness needed to chase the apex freshwater predator.
-The best Musky/Pike fishing spots are usually the hardest to get to and ours is no different.
-We will be sinking in mud, tripping over dead falls, picking off ticks, but I can promise you that is all worth it if you're fortunate enough to land one of these monsters.
+Being able to cast big meaty flies is a necessity!
 So if you feel you're up to challenge and would like to experience the ultimate fly fishing experience, contact us TODAY!

 We provide rod and flies but you are free to use your own.